fullstackenabler/app_centric/README.md

-# app_centric
+# Application-centric enablement

-The "application-centric" enablement methodology uses the safe-use of specific applications as the organizing principle upon which enablement activities are built.
-This ensures that all learning activities and labs are form a cohesive experience that is revolve around the same -- functional -- environment.
+The "application-centric" enablement methodology provides students with a framework that they can follow to learn about cloud applications and all the prequisite knowledge they need to perform a variety of technical roles.
+At the heart of the framework is a cloud application, around which courseware, lab work, and all manner of enablement activities are built.

+Familiarize themselves with the purpose and use of an application Understand how the application works and the underlying technology behind it Know manual and automated methods of deploying the application Know how to secure the application